 The yellow fever vaccine protects against yellow fever, and the majority of people do not experience any yellow fever vaccine side effects.
 Many countries popular with British tourists require you to show your yellow fever certificate upon entry in certain situations.
 You will be provided with the certificate after you have been vaccinated, and it is valid forever.
-Please note that we are not able to offer yellow fever vaccinations at the moment.

 The yellow fever vaccine lasts a lifetime for most people.
 Booster doses used to be recommended every ten years, but this has been changed.